Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_getting_started_with_object_storage/guide.en-gb.md

 > - for **Standard object storage - SWIFT API** storage class, follow [this guide](/pages/storage_and_backup/object_storage/pcs_create_container).
 > - for **Cloud Archive - SWIFT API** storage class, follow [this guide](/pages/storage_and_backup/object_storage/pca_create_container).
 >
-> For new projects we highly recommend using our S3<sup>*</sup>-compatible Object Storage which benefits from our latest innovation and new features.
+> For new projects, we highly recommend using our S3<sup>*</sup>-compatible Object Storage which benefits from our latest innovations and new features.
 >

 ## Requirements